 Midsummer Vilnius: Deep Field with orchestra & Bel Canto Choir Vilnius

-The program will be presented by Bel Canto Choir Vilnius (artistic director Egidijus Kaveckas) and the Lithuanian Chamber Orchestra (with extended orchestral composition), conducted by Modestas Pitrėnas.
-The performance will feature impressive visual effects too, enriching the concert experience at the beautiful Palace of the Grand Dukes of Lithuania!
+The program was presented by Bel Canto Choir Vilnius (artistic director Egidijus Kaveckas) and the Lithuanian Chamber Orchestra (with extended orchestral composition), conducted by Modestas Pitrėnas.
+The performance also featured impressive visual effects, enriching the concert experience at the Palace of the Grand Dukes of Lithuania.

-The piece integrates a special Deep Field mobile app with the audience’s smartphones, which also become musical instruments thanks to the pre-downloaded app.
+The piece integrates a special Deep Field mobile app with the audience’s smartphones, which also became musical instruments thanks to the pre-downloaded app.

-A second cornerstone of the concert will be Eric Whitacre’s Godzilla Eats Las Vegas!
+A second cornerstone of the concert was Eric Whitacre’s Godzilla Eats Las Vegas!
 The composer himself says the piece is “completely absurd” and presents it as a joke.